saigerutherford/CPC_ML_tutorial/README.md

 ![](presentation/Runtime1.png)

-:arrow_right: If you are using the Google cloud hosted option :arrow_right: in the upper left corner, you will see a button called `Runtime`.
+:arrow_right: If you are using the Google cloud hosted option: in the upper left corner, you will see a button called `Runtime`.
 Click on `Runtime`, and another dropdown panel will appear (as shown below).
 Click on `Change runtime type`.

 ![](presentation/Runtime2.png)